 Wright's Pond, Medford

-photo of Wright's Pond, Medford, MAThe Middlesex Fells Reservation is a popular hiking area north of Boston.
+The Middlesex Fells Reservation is a popular hiking area north of Boston.
 Its deep woods, moving streams, and views from open hilltops make the Fells a favorite destination for walkers, whether they go to the Winchester, Medford, Malden, Stoneham, or Melrose section (or all of the above).
 Some parts are better known than others, however, and one of the least known parts of the Fells just happens to be one of the most popular recreation areas in Medford.
 Confused?
 Read on to find out more....

-photo of Wright's Pond, Medford, MAWright's Pond is located in the eastern part of the Middlesex Fells, wedged between Route 93 and Route 28, Elm Street, and Woodland Road.
+Wright's Pond is located in the eastern part of the Middlesex Fells, wedged between Route 93 and Route 28, Elm Street, and Woodland Road.
 And while the beach area of Wright's Pond gets very crowded during the summer, much of the rest of the pond (which is actually manmade) is quite pristine.
 And since it is not really on any through trails in the Fells, it is often overlooked by hikers.
 One way to get to Wright's Pond is by parking in the Flynn Rink parking lot on Woodland Road, then walking along the Cross Fells Trail past Quarter Mile pond and up and down some low hills.
 At a rock outcropping perhaps 10 minutes from the parking lot, take a left down into the woods.
 From here, it gets a little confusing since the trails are mostly unmarked, but once you see the northern edge of the pond through the woods, try to stay on the trail that heads to the left shore.
 Once you get to the pond, you will soon find a rocky ledge above it that has outstanding views (see photo).
 This is a popular lunch spot among hikers.

-photo of Wright's Pond, Medford, MAFrom the ledge, continue along the trail that goes alongside the pond, and keep bearing to the right whenever you can.
+From the ledge, continue along the trail that goes alongside the pond, and keep bearing to the right whenever you can.
 Soon you will reach the beach at Wright's Pond (see photo).
 If you go during the summer, it will most likely be crowded, but most of the rest of the year it is quiet.
 From the beach, continue along the pond, heading clockwise around it until you come nearly to the trail that you first saw the pond.
 From here, continue on until you reach the Cross Fells Trail and head back to the parking lot, or if you want a longer hike, take a left on the Cross Fells Trail into the western part of the reservation or go straight which will take you to Spot Pond.

 Again, many of the trails are not marked well in the Wright's Pond area, so it best to get a map of the Middlesex Fells and use a GPS if possible.
 You can't really get lost because the area is bordered by roads, but it can be a confusing area in spots.